-Infrastructure Asia is a facilitation office set up by Enterprise Singapore and the Monetary Authority of Singapore (MAS) to support Asia’s social and economic growth through infrastructure development, working closely with both private and public sector organisations in Singapore and the region.
+Infrastructure Asia (InfraAsia) is a facilitation office set up by Enterprise Singapore and the Monetary Authority of Singapore (MAS) to support Asia’s social and economic growth through infrastructure development, working closely with both private and public sector organisations in Singapore and the region.

 Singapore is home to an established ecosystem of public sector agencies and private sector firms that include developers, engineering, procurement and construction companies, professional services firms, financial institutions, and multilateral development banks.